ordina-ncore/ordina-ncore.github.io/_posts/2017-06-14-stieve-verheyden-angular-forms.md

 Before we start building our application it might be interesting to know the different approaches that can be used while working with Angular Forms.

 # Different approaches
 Angular provides two ways to work with forms: ***template-driven*** forms and ***reactive*** forms.
 With *template-driven* forms, the default way to work with forms in Angular, template directives are used to build an internal representation of the form.
-With *reactive* forms, you build your own representation of a form in the component class.
+With *reactive* forms, we build our own representation of a form in the component class.

 Let’s start by using template-driven forms and see how far we get.